Sage-is/WEB-Sage.Education-docs/docs/roadmap.md

 - 📈 **Advanced User Tracking and Cost Management Tools**: Users will gain access to comprehensive tools designed for tracking application performance and user activities, as well as managing costs effectively.
 These tools will empower users with the data they need to make informed decisions, improve user experiences, and maintain budget control, optimizing the use of resources across their AI applications.

-- 🧠 **AI Workflow Tool**: A node-based tool to orchestrate and compose multiple aspects of AI systems.
+- 🧠 **AI Workflow Tool**: A block-based tool to orchestrate and compose multiple aspects of AI systems.
 This tool will allow users to visually connect different AI modules and services, creating complex workflows with ease.
 It's designed to empower users to harness the full potential of AI without needing deep technical knowledge in AI programming.

 - 🔊 **Local Text-to-Speech Integration**: This feature will allow natural language processing to convert text into lifelike spoken audio, thus making the platform more accessible, especially for visually impaired users.
 This integration helps in consuming information without screen interaction, facilitating multitasking and improving user engagement.